Tools I use

 Video equipment, electronics, & software

 • Main camera: Apple iPhone XS, 64gb, using default camera app & built-in mic.
-Purchased new in 2018. ⭐︎⭐︎⭐︎⭐︎ (easy to use, acceptable video quality, acceptable audio.
-See the “everyday carry” section below for its review as a phone)
+Purchased new in 2018. ⭐︎⭐︎⭐︎⭐︎ (easy to use, acceptable video quality, acceptable audio)

 • Tripod: Homemade rolling camera rig, similar to this one.
 The new one simply has two arms connected by ball joints instead of parallelograms.
 Built in 2022. ⭐︎⭐︎⭐︎⭐︎ (I still see room for improvement, but this is infinitely better than a regular tripod, because it can reach over stuff, and the camera can be positioned much faster)

 • Computer: Apple 2015 13″ retina MacBook Pro with 2.7 GHz dual-core Intel Core i5 processor, 8 GB 1867 MHz DDR3 memory, Intel Iris Graphics 6100 1536 MB graphics, and 256GB solid state drive.
-Purchased new in 2015. ⭐︎⭐︎⭐︎⭐︎⭐︎ (over 8 years later, still the best computer I’ve ever used.
-The MagSafe charge port failed (repaired myself for $25), otherwise it has been trouble-free and still works like new)
+Purchased new in 2015. ⭐︎⭐︎⭐︎⭐︎⭐︎ (over 9 years later, still the best computer I’ve ever used.
+The MagSafe charge port failed (repaired myself for $25), and the bluetooth card failed (haven’t repaired yet), otherwise it has been trouble-free and still works like new)

 • 2nd computer: Apple 2012 13″ MacBook Pro with 2.5 GHz dual-core Intel Core i5 processor, 4 GB of 1600 MHz DDR3 memory, Intel HD Graphics 4000, and 500GB hard drive.
 Running Windows 10 Bootcamp.
 I bought this to use as a dedicated CNC computer.
 Purchased used in 2015. ⭐︎⭐︎⭐︎⭐︎ (was a great computer when running macOS, but is nearly useless when running Windows.
 I’m planning to sell it soon)